Blynx03/my-portfolio/README.md

 I am a Web Developer with a passion for creating beautiful and engaging web experiences.
 Proficient in HTML, CSS, JavaScript, and React, I'm on a transformative journey to become a full-stack developer.
 In line with my goals, I'm also exploring Python, SQL, Node.js and Ruby on Rails but may change depending on the technologies used in the company I will work with.

+## Technologies

+Every project is constructed utilizing HTML, CSS, JavaScript, React, and a selection of libraries.

 ## Projects

 ### Project 1: Apple - Clone

 ![Project Screenshot](/apple-main.png)
 This project is a faithful clone of the Apple website's main page.
-Its purpose is to showcase the developer's web development skills by replicating the main page's design and functionality.
+Its purpose is to showcase my knowledge in web development skills by replicating the main page's design and functionality.
+The design is responsive for mobile viewing.
 All links and elements on the cloned main page are linked to their corresponding pages on the official Apple website.

 - [Repository](https://github.com/Blynx03/apple-clone)
 - [Live Site](https://blynx03.github.io/apple-clone/)